 About

 I'm a developer and researcher based in Chicago.
-Most of my work sits at the intersection of biology, software, and the systems that decide which technologies actually leave the lab.
+Most of my work sits at the intersection of deep learning, applied AI in spatial hardware, neural interfaces and economics.
+I am a firm believer of the principle that technology earns its shape from the people it's built for, not the other way around.

 Right now I'm building vocl, an EMG-based system that turns subvocal muscle activity into speech, and neumeric, infrastructure for biological intelligence.
-Before that I did change-point detection research at Northwestern, market-structure work on the HFT paradox at Mizzou, and surface-modification studies on transistor behavior at NIU.
+Before that I did change-point detection research and disease modeling at Northwestern, market-structure work on the HFT paradox at Mizzou, and surface-modification studies on transistor behavior at NIU.

-Outside of building, I sit on the Naperville Riverwalk Commission and was previously on the IPSD 204 student advisory board.
-I also helped run Build-a-Biz, a financial literacy nonprofit that reached a few thousand students.
-I'm mostly trying to figure out which problems are worth a decade and which are worth a weekend.
+Outside of development work/research, I sit on the Naperville Riverwalk Commission and also serve as the executive officer on the IPSD 204 student advisory board.
+I also help run Build-a-Biz, a financial literacy nonprofit that has reached a few thousand students.
+I'm always interested in trying new things and in my free time I like to read, run and play pickleball.